This post was updated April 4, 2018.

 HRC is shocked and saddened to learn about the horrific death of Ally Steinfeld, a Missouri teen who went missing in early September.

-The Houston Herald reports that Vrba told authorities he stabbed Steinfeld, 17, with help from Schauer and Calderas and then moved the body outside and burned it.
-Last week, police discovered Steinfeld’s remains in a burned pile in a bag outside Calderas’ home.
+According to reports, Vrba told authorities he stabbed Steinfeld, 17, with help from Schauer and Calderas and then moved the body outside and burned it.
+Police discovered Steinfeld’s remains in a burned pile in a bag outside Calderas’ home.

 Schauer and Calderas both claim Vrba bragged about the murder, according to local news affiliate KY3 in Springfield, Missouri.